 Memes are often funny and entertaining – they are certainly interesting, and thought-provoking.

 A surprisingly large proportion of successful posts are quotes/memes, so every business should share some as a part of their posting strategy.

-Many of the best quote/meme posts go one step further and include a graphic showing the relevant phrase, often with a thought-provoking background image.
+Many of the best social media quotes go one step further and include a graphic showing the relevant phrase, often with a thought-provoking background image.

 As well as the actual quote, and the graphic you select to accompany it, you should also carefully consider the font you use.
 Fonts have different emotional impacts – for instance, you wouldn’t use Comic Sans for a serious quote.
 Likewise, Times New Roman isn’t really a good selection for a fun, quirky, light quote.

 People love to see their own content shared online.
 Many businesses gain favor by sharing their followers’ (users’) content.
 User-Generated Content is a great way to increase engagement and reach.

 Some brands are particularly skilled at this.
 For instance, they might invite their followers to send in images, and then the business shares them as their Photo of the Day.

 The key to this is ensuring that you credit any user-generated content you share.
 This helps increase the goodwill your followers, and customers feel towards your brand.
 Often, any people whose posts you share, in turn, re-share with their friends.
 They may even brag about the fact that your business shared their work.